olaleyeolamide/olaleyeolamide/README.md

 - 👋 Hi, I’m @mide
 - 👀 I’m interested in python
-- 🌱 I’m currently learning on coursera
+- 🌱 I’m currently learning on ALX
 - 💞️ I’m looking to collaborate on code cracking and writing
 - 📫 How to reach me @MMoyin_ on Twitter